-To update the waiting list, the CCHA will send both an email and letter "Save My Spot" to each family on the waiting list to determine whether the family continues to be interested in, and to qualify for, the program.

-The letter sent to the last address/email that the CCHA has on record for the family.
-The update request will provide a deadline date and instruction for completing the process and will state that failure to respond will result in the applicant's name being removed from the waiting list.
+To update the waiting list, the CCHA will send an email entitled "Save My Spot" to each family on the waiting list to determine whether the family continues to be interested in, and to qualify for, the program.
+This update request will be sent to the last address or email that the PHA has on record for the family.
+The update request will provide a deadline by which the family must respond and will state that failure to respond will result in the applicant's name being removed from the waiting list.